infominer33/infominer33.github.io/_posts/2019-06-15-infohub-transformed.md

 ## The transformation

-This page will keep growing, and is meant to be a top level index of my projects...
+This page is meant to be a top level index of projects I'm working on... it's a little out of date.. but not much since the projects have either grown or stagnated :D